Frequently Asked Questions for HiSET® Test Takers

 - Is there a difference between the computer-delivered test and the paper-delivered test?

 The computer-delivered test and paper-delivered test cover and score the same content.

 - Do I have to take all of my subtests in the same format?

-No. If your state offers both paper- and computer-delivered testing, you may take each subtest in the format you are most comfortable with.
+No. If your state or jurisdiction offers both paper- and computer-delivered testing, you may take each subtest in the format you are most comfortable with.

 Registration and Scheduling

 - How do I schedule a testing appointment?